kornellapu/spheretris/README.md

 Author: Kornél Lapu
 Created date: 2021.12.06

-This game is a variant of the Well-known Tretris.
+This game is a variant of the Well-known Tetris.
 In Spheretris the falling shapes will move towards the middle gravity point.
 To destroy the remaining blocks you have to make full loops around the center.